 I love life drawing.
 Drawing the human body is such a pure thing.
 I run a class on Wednesday evenings with my chum Liam at our local heritage centre: https://canalsideheritagecentre.org.uk/whats-on/events/03/10/2018/groups/life-drawing-group.

-My life drawing diary from 31st October 2018.
-These sketches were produced whilst I was taking 6mg of Raponer XL.
-Since late November I’ve been on 10mg (click on the photo for dates and notes):
+Below is a record of my life drawing diary from 31st October 2018 to present day.
+The early (bottom of the page) sketches were produced whilst I was taking 6mg of Raponer XL.
+Since late November 2018 I’ve been on 10mg (click on the photo for dates and notes).